klaarnut/user-docs/en/easy-website-seo.md

 ![image](images/seo4.png)

 Slide the slide-button to right to custom page's title and description to be more effective SEO.
-- **Page's title** : You can edit page's title to be more search key than page name such as changing Home to RVsitebuilder CMS.
+- **Page title** : You can edit page's title to be more search key than page name such as changing Home to RVsitebuilder CMS.
 - **Site brand** : It is inherrited from Site brand you defined as your company.
 - **Page's url** : You can edit url of this page to be more search key than the normal such as changing https://rvsitebuilder/com/home to https://rvsitebuilder.com/CMS
 - **Description** : Make a few less-is-more sentences for the seek and found you.
 A short description about your business.